vandamd/Docker-OSX/README.md

 # macOS in Docker for AirMessage/BlueBubbles

-This is a quick guide to get macOS running in Docker for use with [AirMessage](https://airmessage.org/)/[BlueBubbles](https://bluebubbles.app/)!
+This is a quick guide to get macOS running in Docker inside Ubuntu Desktop!

 # Credits